-Let me start by saying you are not a terrible parent if you buy your kids electronic gadgets, tablets, smart phones or video games for Christmas.
-In fact, you may be a very good parent.
+Let me start by saying that you are not a terrible parent if you buy your kids electronic gadgets, tablets, smart phones or video games for Christmas.
+On the contrary, reading this means you likely are a very good parent.

 So what I’m about to say is not an indictment on parents who do so.
 As a parent myself, I want to humbly say I understand the struggle.
 My wife and I have a 15-month-old at home who already carries the remote to us.
 We’re learning in the survival moments of parenting, in the midst of temper tantrums and needy pulling-on-the-pant-leg, “Dada, up-up-up” demands, when we already have a million tasks on our to-do lists, these gadgets can be lifesavers.
 I’ve learned it’s better for my son to watch Mickey Mouse or Veggie Tales than to have his dad start drinking.

 But, I want to warn you.
 There’s a plague you may be blind to that’s invading your home.
 If you have a teenager doing homework on the computer, listening to ear buds, and watching TV while texting a friend all at the same time, you may be infected.
 Screen time, which by definition includes texting, video games, television, Internet, social media, tablets, and the like, has become a plague ever so subtly attacking our kids’ ability to relate.

 As parents, we’ve widely accepted these gadgets as making our lives easier and more efficient.
 But we’re lying to ourselves if we don’t admit the consequences these invasive devices have on our children’s hearts.
 What you may not know is that they are also changing the wiring of their brains.

 Allow me to share a few facts to help explain.